jsmoxon/JavaDocs/README.md

 The following best practices to enhance the user experience while using Sauce Labs with Java:

 ######1.
 Reporting Test Results
-If you have installed the Java Helper Library for your chosen framework then your test information (like test name and pass/fail status) will automatically show up in your Sauce [Dashboard]().
+If you have installed the Java Helper Library for your chosen framework then your test information (like test name and pass/fail status) will automatically show up in your Sauce [Dashboard](https://saucelabs.com/beta/dashboard).

-Here are instructions for installing the Java Helper Library for TestNG and Junit.
-INSERT LINK
+Here are instructions for [installing the Java Helper Library for TestNG and Junit](https://github.com/jsmoxon/JavaDocs#3-java-helper-library).

 ######2.
 Tagging Tests